hetznercloud/cli/README.md

 ## Configuring hcloud

-The hcloud CLI tool allows configuration using following methods:
+The hcloud CLI tool can be configured using following methods:
 1. Configuration file
 2. Environment variables
 3. Command line flags